zedseven/nixos-configuration/README.md

 # NixOS Configuration
-This is my personal NixOS configuration for all machines that I manage.
+My personal NixOS configuration for all of my machines.

 ## Usage
 1. Checkout the repo on the new machine.